-If you put Pulau Weh Island in Indonesia on your bucket list, be sure to read this guide on what to do once you’re there!
+If you put Pulau Weh Island on your bucket list of places to visit in Indonesia, be sure to read this guide on what to do once you’re there!
 Weh Island is a destination that you could enjoy and explore for weeks.
 I stayed on the island for more than one month even if I had planned to spend there only a few days… I just couldn’t have enough of this spectacular place.
-The locals are Muslim as in other parts of the Aceh province, but measured.
+The locals are Muslim as in other parts of the Aceh province but measured.
 The size of the island suits perfectly a solo traveler, a couple, and families, as it is nor immense nor little.
 This is the kind of place that you want to discover day by day.
 You’ll probably end up, like many others, daydreaming about moving or retiring here.

 More reasons to visit Weh Island

 Have a look at Weh Island on the map.
 It’s located between India, Malaysia, and Indonesia.
 This is what makes the culture, and the minds of the locals, so special.
 You will feel it when you are there.
 Pulau Weh belongs to the Province of Banda Aceh, which is a Muslim region.
 But you will perceive a wide rainbow of colors during your trip.
-And you’ll understand why Pulah Weh is so attractive that many travelers who visited decided to settle there.
+And you’ll understand why Pulau Weh is so attractive that many travelers who visited decided to settle there.
 The international flights in the airport of Banda Aceh, only a ferry ride from Sabang, will allow you to enter and leave the country as needed.
 If you make a stop in Penang Malaysia before going back to Europe, make sure to read about all the things to do in Penang.
-You can even fly and spend the weekend in Kuala Lumpur and be back to Sumatra in only two and a half hours.
-What could be the only reason not to put Weh Island at the top of your Indonesia bucket list?
-Well, maybe because it’s too far from all the business you’ve planned in other parts of Indonesia.
-But believe me… you wouldn’t regret it if you ended spending all of your time in Indonesia on this island only!
+You can even fly and spend the weekend in Kuala Lumpur and be back in Sumatra in only two and a half hours.

 HOW TO GET TO WEH ISLAND